hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 Another example is an [LPC](https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/list_polynomial_commitment.hpp#L51) or [FRI](https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/fri_commitment.hpp) commitment schemes which were given the same interface, so changing the commitment scheme within the proof system is as easy as changing the template parameter.

 ## Alright.
 Back to bridges.
-Can this framework on top of suite of yours be reused?
+Can this framework on top of the suite of yours be reused?

 Sure.
 Any of currently existing bridges repositories ([https://github.com/nilfoundation/evm-mina-verification.git](https://github.com/nilfoundation/evm-mina-verification.git) or [https://github.com/nilfoundation/evm-solana-verification.git](https://github.com/nilfoundation/evm-solana-verification.git)) can be reused for the purpose of creating a new bridge.